GaoMX11/GaoMX11/README.md

 Hi, this is @GaoMX11.

-I am currently a undergraduate student at Tsinghua University, Weiyang College, pursuing a double major in Fundamenal Mathematics and Physics & Civil Engnieering and Systems.
+I am currently an undergraduate student at Tsinghua University, Weiyang College, pursuing a double major in Fundamental Mathematics and Physics & Civil Engnieering and Systems.

 Additionally, due to interest in statistics, I am taking relevant courses as well.